TobseTobse/OpenWrt_NordVPN_WireGuard/README.md

 `ssh root@192.168.1.1`

 ... or whatever is the IP address of your OpenWrt router and login with the password you have chosen during the OpenWrt installation.
-Once you'r logged in, do that:
+Once you're logged in, do that:

 ```
 cd /root